10 Days in Bali is just what you need. Sharing our itinerary …

 Jimbaran – ( 1-2 Days)

 Our third stop was Jimbaran which is known for beautiful beaches and fancy restaurants.
-But one of the most important reasons for opting to stay in Jimbaran was AYANA Resort and Spa.
+But one of the reasons for opting to stay in Jimbaran was AYANA Resort and Spa.
 We always wanted to stay at this beautiful property.
 It is one of the most popular resorts in Bali and is also visited by many on day trips.
-Rock Bar is also a popular spot to hang out.

 Things To Do In Jimbaran